Grow in the grace and knowledge of our Lord and Savior

 and to the day of eternity.
 Amen.
 2 Peter 3:18

-So what steps are you taking to make sure your “feet” are bringing into an ever deepening walk with Christ?
+So what steps are you taking to make sure your “feet” are leading you into an ever deepening walk with Christ?
 Is it your intention to put Him first this year, and to make knowing and obeying Him your top priority?
 Let me suggest that the place to begin is by renewing your trust in Him and recommitting to meet with Him daily in His Word and prayer.